by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 Sick Leave Recordkeeping for New York

-Employers must provide the amounts of sick leave accrued and used in the current and previous calendar years by any employee who requests the information, within three days of the request.
+Employers must provide the amounts of sick leave accrued and used in the current and previous calendar years by any employee requesting the information, within three days of the request.

 Employers must also keep records of weekly accrued sick leave for six years.